-The High Speed Scan feature of the ZX-6 increases the overall repetition rate to a maximum of 140Hz with a high speed screen refresh rate of 25 times a second.
+The High Speed Scan feature of the ZX-6 DL increases the overall repetition rate to a maximum of 140Hz with a high speed screen refresh rate of 25 times a second.
 This allows for making scanned passes over an arbitrary length of the test material, while still maintaining a reasonable representation of thickness over the area or region scanned.
+The alarm (ALRM) feature, with high and low limits, can be used in conjunction with high speed scan.